 Smaller carnivores like foxes (Vulpes vulpes) which oppress other species such as the pine marten (Martes martes), have less of an impact in the presence of lynx.
 Lynx also contribute significantly in the provision of carcasses, beneficial as a protein source for a wide range of scavengers, including ravens (Corvus corax), raptors and mustelids, such as weasel (Mustela nivalis), stoat (Mustela erminea), polecat (Mustela putorius) and pine marten.
 All of which contribute to the positive effects of a renewed ecological balance.

-3.1.3 Habitat in England
+3.1.3 Habitat in Scotland

 Scientific studies assessing the habitat potential for lynx suggest that the UK is well suited to their requirements.
-Hetherington et al. (2008) concludes that Scotland has enough suitable habitat to support a population of at least 400 individuals.
+Hetherington et al. (2008) concludes that Scotland has enough suitable habitat to support a population of at least 400 individuals (Fig 5).
+It should also be noted that Lynx are able to successfully make use of mixed habitats.